TylerEnglish/GonePhishingBaseball/README.md

-# HackUSUS: Team Gone Phishing Pioneer Baseball AI/ML Project
+# HackUSU: Team Gone Phishing Pioneer Baseball AI/ML Project

 This project processes baseball game data to train machine learning models for predicting optimal pitching sequences and provides an interactive dashboard for data exploration and predictions.